 Master of Planning/Master of Public Administration

-The MPL/MPA dual degree is designed for the study of the relationships between planning and public administration.
-Administrative skills, budgeting and fiscal analysis, knowledge of operations services of local governments, and formulation and conduct of planning operations within the context of municipal management are required.
+The USC Price MPL/MPA dual degree highlights the intersections of urban planning and public administration.
+Students can expect to graduate with requisite administrative, budgeting and fiscal analysis skills, knowledge of operations and services of local governments, and the ability to conduct planning operations within a municipal management context.
+It affords graduates versatility to have a broad scope of influence on the future of their communities.
 This dual degree program normally requires five semesters in residence.

 Students must complete 60 units, including 26 units in public administration, 20 units in planning and 14 units of PPD electives (eight in planning).